stormpath/stormpath-sdk-java/docs/source/upgrading.rst

 Upgrade Guide
 =============

-This page will contain specific upgrading instructions to help you migrate between Stormpath Java Web plugin releases.
+This page will contain specific upgrading instructions to help you migrate between Stormpath Servlet Plugin releases.